yu-hsuan-lee/yu-hsuan-lee/README.md

 - **MSME Marketing Tool**: A recommendation system designed to optimize marketing strategies for small and medium-sized enterprises.

 🌱 Currently learning more about **advanced analytics tools** like Power BI and Alteryx.
-📊 Working on **projects that simplify complexity and drive decision-making.**

 ## Tools I Use
 - 🛠️ Python, SQL, Tableau, RStudio